Top 5 3rd Quarter Trades of Go - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Goodman Advisory Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Goldstream Capital Management Ltd’s top five trades of the quarter.

-Goodman Advisory Group, LLC reduced their investment in BATS:TAIL by 2,560,938 shares.
-The trade had a 20.08% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $16.57.
+Goldstream Capital Management Ltd reduced their investment in NAS:TSLA by 21,900 shares.
+The trade had a 4.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $279.27.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Goodman Advisory Group, LLC bought 909,636 shares of ARCA:BTAL for a total holding of 915,277.
-The trade had a 10.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $19.91.
+Goldstream Capital Management Ltd reduced their investment in NAS:NVDA by 10,000 shares.
+The trade had a 1.32% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $158.09.

-During the quarter, Goodman Advisory Group, LLC bought 381,765 shares of ARCA:TFI for a total holding of 382,345.
-The trade had a 9.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $45.83.
+During the quarter, Goldstream Capital Management Ltd bought 5,400 shares of NAS:AAPL for a total holding of 7,400.
+The trade had a 0.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.